 Topeka is a very small town located in the state of Indiana.
-With a population of 1,225 people and two constituent neighborhoods, Topeka is the 289th largest community in Indiana.
-Topeka has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 1,206 people and two constituent neighborhoods, Topeka is the 301st largest community in Indiana.

 Topeka home prices are not only among the most expensive in Indiana, but Topeka real estate also consistently ranks among the most expensive in America.

-Topeka is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Topeka doesn't have a public transportation system that people use for their commute.

-The per capita income in Topeka in 2018 was $25,280, which is middle income relative to Indiana and the nation.
-This equates to an annual income of $101,120 for a family of four.
+The per capita income in Topeka in 2018 was $25,759, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $103,036 for a family of four.
 However, Topeka contains both very wealthy and poor people as well.

+Topeka is a somewhat ethnically-diverse town.
 The people who call Topeka home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Topeka residents report their race to be White.
-Important ancestries of people in Topeka include German, European, Swiss, Irish, and Other Arab.
+The greatest number of Topeka residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Topeka include German, Other Arab, European, Irish, and English.

 The most common language spoken in Topeka is English.
-Other important languages spoken here include German/Yiddish and West Germanic languages.
+Other important languages spoken here include Arabic and German/Yiddish.